apache/allura/README.markdown

     (anvil)~/src/forge/Allura$ nohup paster serve --reload development.ini > ~/logs/tg.log &

 And now you should be able to visit the server running on your [local machine](http://localhost:8080/).
+You can log in with username test-admin, test-user or root.
+They all have password "foo".

 ## Next Steps